Northern Ireland Electricity: Electricity Board for Northern Ireland

 The station at Curran Point Larne was used for winter peak loads and maintenance outages.
 In 1957 it generated 48.9 MWh.
 The Board also owned a hydro-electric station at Limavady.

+Northern Ireland Joint Electricity Committee

 The Electricity (Supply) Act (Northern Ireland) 1948 also established the Northern Ireland Joint Electricity Committee (NIJEC).
 The committee had a duty to co-ordinate, control and improve the generation of electricity and primary transmission throughout Northern Ireland, to make adequate supplies available to electricity undertakings, and to encourage rural electrification.
 The Board and other undertakings were required to sell to the NIJEC the electricity generated at Ballylumford, Larne, Belfast and Londonderry power stations which the NIJEC bought at cost of production.
 The NIJEC resold electricity at a standard tariff to the distributing authorities.

+Members of the committee were appointed by the Minister of Commerce.
+At its inception, the committee comprised Sir Eyre Gordon (chair), W.J.
+McC.
+Girvan (City general manager) and T.G.
+Christie (Northern Ireland Electricity Board).
+In 1959, the committee comprised C.A.R.
+Shillington (chair), R.P.
+Watson, and T.G.
+Christie.

+The committee was abolished in 1967 upon the establishment of the Northern Ireland Joint Electricity Authority.